Suggestions for Writing the Well-Designed Position Announcement

 Required Statement for All Ads and Position Announcements:

-Kansas State University is an EEO employer.
+Kansas State University is an EOE of individuals with disabilities and protected veterans.
 Background check required.

 Recommended Statement for All Ads and Position Announcements: